 So, when my 8 year-old looks at me with tears in her eyes and asks why God doesn’t heal her – when she knows that He can, because she’s heard that He is her healer, my breath catches in my throat and I give the only answer I know.
 God loves her and He will never leave her or forsake her.
 But I don’t know why He doesn’t heal her.
 I don’t know why kids die of cancer or why people are bullies or entire families die in car accidents.
-The way I reconcile my faith with tragedy, disease, and hurt is to know that God is in control and this world does not get the final word – He does.
+The way I reconcile my faith with tragedy, disease and hurt is to know that God is in control and this world does not get the final word, He does.
 It sounds cliché, I know.
-It’s hard to trust, but it’s all I have to hold on to when she’s crying in pain or having a Lyme rage episode.
-This world – and this evil disease – do NOT get the final word – My God does.
+It’s hard to trust, but it’s all I have to hold on to when she’s crying in pain or having a Lyme/PANDAS episode.
+This world – and these diseases – do NOT get the final word – My God does.

 What I know right now is that Lyme is a thief and I will not be his victim anymore.
 I don’t want sickness in my life or in my daughter’s life.
 It’s taken enough from us, it has stolen too many days…no, it has stolen years.

 Oh, God, please give us back the years the locusts have eaten.
 I am on my knees begging The Giver of all good things to give life back to my little girl and rid her body of disease.
 Give life where there is death.
 Kill this thief in his tracks.